shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 Ideally run with a NVIDIA A100 GPU with 128GB of DRAM.
 Testing on other GPUs has not been performed.

+### Running the project
+To run this project clone the repository and install all the necessary dependencies.
+Change the path to the `data_root` folder in `config.py` as well as any of the other optionally changeable hyperparams (such as `manual_seed`).
+Change the path to save the trained models in `train.py`.

 ## Code Structure

 The following files are included in this repository: